-All volunteers are invited to come back to the finish village at Karuah Oval, Turramurra after their shift to enjoy a complimentary sausage sizzle.
+All volunteers are invited to come back to the finish village at Karuah Oval in Turramurra after their shift to enjoy a complimentary sausage sizzle.

 Know anybody else who could help us?

-Do you know someone else – friends, family members or colleagues – who also might be able to help us, by volunteering at the Bobbo?
-If Yes, please share this information with them and let them know that signing up could not be easier.
-And, if you’ll be volunteering in tandem with other people, just mention this on the registration form so that you can be positioned alongside your friends on the day.
+Do you have friends, family members or colleagues who might also be able to help us by volunteering at the Bobbo?
+If so, please share this information with them and let them know that signing up could not be easier.
+And, if you want to volunteer with others, just mention this on the registration form so that you can be positioned alongside your friends on the day.
 We regret that the opportunities for volunteers under 18 years are limited.